mozilla/addons/docs/server/push-duty.rst

 * `stage <https://extensionworkshop.allizom.org>`_ - auto-deployed on every commit pushed to the main branch
 * `prod <https://extensionworkshop.com>`_ - deployed with a tag (``YYYY.MM.DD``)

-Creating and pushing a git tag on the Extension Workshop repository will deploy it to production.
+You should manually sense-check the stage environment is currently okay before tagging, and then creating and pushing a git tag to the Extension Workshop repository will deploy it to production.
 You should manually verify the site on prod after the push has been completed.
 Visit https://extensionworkshop.com and view any pages that have been changed since the last push to verify they exist and are rendering properly.

+    $ git checkout master
+    $ git pull
+    $ git tag 2024.04.18
+    $ git push upstream 2024.04.18

 Push to stage
 +++++++++++++